iobeatss/IOB-Smart-contract/README.md

 ## 🤝 Contributing
 We welcome contributions!
 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to propose changes, submit PRs, or report issues.

 ---

+## 🔐 Security Policy
+📄 See [SECURITY.md](./SECURITY.md) for security practices, responsible disclosure, and contacts.

+---